religiosa1/git-webhook-receiver/README.md

 Please notice, that `user` param is not supported on windows and your script will always run from the same user, that launches the service.

-## Inspection HTTP-API/Admin
+## Inspection HTTP API

-By default, the app exposes inspection/admin HTTP endpoints, unless `web_admin: false` is set in the config.
+By default, the app exposes inspection HTTP endpoints, unless `disable_api: true` is set in the config.
 These endpoints allows you to get the status/output of a pipeline, list pipelines, or view the app logs.

 ```